 |Total Semester Credit Hours||21|

-Courses require additional prerequisites beyond those required for the minor.
+Course requires additional prerequisites beyond those related to this minor.

 Advising Process and DegreeWorks

 Documentation on the pages related to this program is intended for informational purposes to help determine what courses and associated requirements are needed to earn a minor.
 Meeting with an academic advisor is essential in planning courses and developing a suggested course sequencing.
 It is ultimately the student’s responsibility to understand and fulfill the requirements for her/his intended minor.

 DegreeWorks is an online degree audit tool available in MAVzone.
 It is the official record used by the Registrar’s Office to evaluate progress towards a minor.
 Students are responsible for reviewing their DegreeWorks audit on a regular basis and should discuss questions or concerns with their advisor or academic department head for the minor.
 Discrepancies in requirements should be reported to the Registrar’s Office.

 A minor cannot be awarded by itself.
 It must be combined with a baccalaureate degree outside the major field of study.
 Students should follow the graduation process outlined for the baccalaureate degree and list their majors and minors on the “Intent to Graduate” form.

 If a student’s petition for graduation is denied, it will be her/his responsibility to consult the Registrar’s Office regarding next steps.